strapdata/ecm/README.md

-CCM (Cassandra Cluster Manager)
+ECM (Elassandra Cluster Manager)
 ====================================================

-A script/library to create, launch and remove an Apache Cassandra cluster on localhost.
+A script/library to create, launch and remove an Elassandra cluster on localhost.
+It's a fork of CCM (Cassandra Cluster Manager) https://github.com/riptano/ccm developed by Sylvain Lebresne, modified to run with Elassandra.

-The goal of ccm and ccmlib is to make it easy to create, manage and destroy a small Cassandra cluster on a local box.
-It is meant for testing a Cassandra cluster.
+The goal of ecm and ccmlib is to make it easy to create, manage and destroy a small Cassandra cluster on a local box.
+It is meant for testing a Elassandra cluster.

 Requirements